 When used with a noun (or a noun phrase), 凭 will show how something was done.
 It allows you to specify the way or the manner the action was carried out.
 As you’ll see from the examples, these nouns can both be concrete (admission to a place, for instance) or abstract (feelings and such).
 You can use 凭 indifferently to talk about actions that happen frequently and actions that haven’t happened yet.
 So in that, it's pretty flexible.

 凭 + Noun/noun phrase

 Another critical use of 凭 to know about is when it's combined with the word 什么: you can use 凭 together with 什么 to form the expression 凭什么.
 This structure is extremely common in Chinese, and it’s very useful to show dissatisfaction or anger.

 Subject + 凭什么 + verb / verb phrase ?

 As 什么 is a question word, you won’t be surprised to see that 凭什么 is a question form.
 You can consider it to mean “whereby”, “why”, or “on what basis do you” in English.
 As you can imagine, 凭什么 is often paired with blame, or a scolding, and is very frequently used when arguing!
-See, told you, it was important to know!
+See, I told you, it was necessary to know!

 Don't hesitate to report a feedback if you have internet!